Getting Started

 You can use the AUTH command to authenticate with the access key and select the database in a single command.

-AUTH recognises both username and password as seperate fields, or a single field with a colon separating the username and password.
+AUTH recognises both username and password as separate fields, or a single field with a colon separating the username and password.

 AUTH kvdb_fakedatabaseid aks_fakeaccesskeysecret